Eclair (company): Cameras

 Among their early models was the Caméréclair of 1928, then the Camé 300 Réflex, both successful studio cameras.
-Their real breakthrough design, the Caméflex (shoulder-held portable 35mm camera with instant-change magazines, with later 16/35mm dual format option) introduced in 1947, played a major part in the French New Wave by allowing for a freer form of shooting 35mm fiction films.
+Their real breakthrough design, the Caméflex (shoulder-held portable 35 mm camera with instant-change magazines, with later 16/35 mm dual format option) introduced in 1947, played a major part in the French New Wave by allowing for a freer form of shooting 35 mm fiction films.

-Later 16mm silent models such as the 1960 Eclair NPR (aka "Eclair 16" or "Eclair Coutant") and the 1971 Eclair ACL were documentary cinema favorites.
-The NPR also saw considerable use in television production and was the standard camera used by 16mm film crews in the BBC's Film Department.
+Later 16 mm silent models such as the 1960 Eclair NPR (aka "Eclair 16" or "Eclair Coutant") and the 1971 Eclair ACL were documentary cinema favorites.
+The NPR also saw considerable use in television production and was the standard camera used by 16 mm film crews in the BBC's Film Department.
 Due to its light weight and ergonomic design, which housed the film spools at the back of the camera rather than on top, the NPR was seen as a considerable improvement over its predecessors.
-For 16mm cameramen out in the field, this ease of use and maneuverability was vital to capture the right shot, often in hostile conditions.
+For 16 mm cameramen out in the field, this ease of use and maneuverability was vital to capture the right shot, often in hostile conditions.
 NPR stands for Noiseless Portable Reflex and ACL comes from the letters of the names of its designers Agusti (Austin) Coma and Jacques Lecoeur.
 The last models designed by Eclair in the early-1980s came too late to save the company from bankruptcy and were hardly produced, if at all: the Eclair EX16 (similar to ACL with fixed viewfinder and 24/25fps fixed motor) and the Eclair PANORAM (first dual format 16+Super16 camera with "Varigate" system).

 The instant clip-on design of the camera magazine of the Caméflex and later the NPR, ACL, EX16 and PANORAM models' coaxial pre-threaded loop magazines revolutionized filmmaking, in particular documentary films, since magazine changes could now be made in seconds without the need to spend time threading the film through the camera.
 The ACL model used a focal plane shutter for exposure and a side-to-side oscillating mirror for reflex viewing to keep the camera body size to a minimum.